panglesd/slipshow/docs/tikz.rst

 Include Tikz figures
 ====================

+`TikZ <https://tikz.dev>`_ is a powerful tool for creating vector graphics in LaTeX.
-The best way to include TikZ figures is to compile them with LaTeX, and import the resulting file in a presentation.
+The best way to include TikZ figures in Slipshow is to compile them with LaTeX, and import the resulting file into a presentation.

 We need to use the ``standalone`` class as we are only interested in the TikZ figure, not a full page.
 See `this resource <https://tex.stackexchange.com/questions/51757/how-can-i-use-tikz-to-make-standalone-svg-graphics>`_ for details.
 A minimal ``.tex`` file containing a standalone TikZ figure looks like: